Julie von Nordenpflycht

 Julie von Nordenpflycht (1786–1842), was a Greek-German noblewoman, letter writer and court office holder.
 She was the lady-in-waiting of the queen of Greece, Amalia of Oldenburg.

 Biography

-She was a native of Germany.
+She was a native of the Holy Roman Empire.
 She arrived to Greece after Amalia of Oldenburg became queen of Greece in 1836, and was given a position in the newly formed Greek Royal Household.

 Greek Court

 The Greek Royal Household was formed for the first time at this time period, as Greece had just become an independent monarchy.
 There was no tradition of a royal court and almost all of the courtiers were Germans who had accompanied the king and queen from Germany, except for a few members of the Greek elite.
 The ladies-in-waiting of the first queen of independent Greece was organized in one Grande-Maitresse, followed by three second rank dames d'honneur, and two dames de palais.
 The position of principal lady in waiting (Grande-Maitresse) was given to Dorothea von Weichs-Glon, wife of the queen's chamberlain Clemens von Weichs-Glon, while Julie von Nordenpflycht was made dame d'honneur.